jayathungek/ytam/README.md

                         converts downloaded files to mp3 format and deletes original mp4 file.
 Requires ffmpeg to be installed on your machine
+  -k [CHECK], --check [CHECK]
+                        checks whether ytam is working as it should by trying to download a pre-defined playlist and setting pre- defined metadata.
+Setting this argument causes ytam to ignore ALL others
 ```

 ## Tests